No results were found...

 MyGiftCardSupply offer

-Also, their email’s value proposition is stated clearly in the button text: a 10% discount.
-Not just any discount but a sizable one.
+Also, its email’s value proposition is stated clearly in the button text: a 20% discount.
+Not just any discount but a specific one.
 So you’re tempted to click and enjoy that benefit.
 Would you have acted if it simply said, “Get your discount”?

 2. Use approachable action verbs

 Not all action words work.
 Some verbs make the reader uncomfortable or even stressed.
-These words include verbs like submit, enter and download.
-Is this how you talk to people in person?
+Try experimenting with CTAs that are similar to how you talk to people in real-life.

 3. Create urgency